Duzopy/GunZ-Unpack-List/README.md

 A collection of various **unpacked / extracted / leaked GunZ clients** (mostly Korean & international versions) archived from different publishers and eras.

+> **Contact**
+> • **Discord (main dev contact)**: Duzopy

+If you have access to any GunZ: The Duel client version, variant, beta build, patch, regional release, or private-server original that is not yet included in this archive, please reach out.
+Your contribution would be greatly appreciated and would help preserve more pieces of GunZ history.

 ## Quick Overview

 | #  | Name / Version                              | Link                                                                                             | Date / Version info       |